Best Free Video Downloaders 2026: Top 7 Tested

 #2 Best for Power Users: YT-DLP (Fully Free, Open Source)

 YT-DLP is the gold standard for anyone comfortable with a terminal.
-It started as a fork of the now-stale youtube-dl and is now maintained on GitHub by an active contributor community with weekly releases.
-The official documentation covers every option in depth.
+It started as a fork of the now-stale youtube-dl and is maintained on GitHub by an active contributor community with weekly releases.

-I downloaded 48 of 50 test videos successfully (the 2 failures were geo-restricted content I tested intentionally).
+I downloaded 48 of 50 test videos successfully — the 2 failures were geo-restricted content I tested intentionally.
 Speed peaked at 180 Mbps on my connection.
-Quality was precise: when I requested 1080p, I got 1080p VP9+Opus or H.264+AAC.
+Quality was precise: requesting 1080p delivered 1080p VP9+Opus or H.264+AAC every time.

 Basic command: